oguzgelal/reclare/README.md

 ![declaration](https://user-images.githubusercontent.com/2817993/41203066-ebb68c22-6cda-11e8-9e52-da18f253c1be.png)

-With Reclare, your **reducers** (state updater functions) and **reactions** (logic implementations) reside side by side under **declarations**, which gets invoked by events which can be **broadcasted** from anywhere within your application.
-They are **situation aware**, and will only be invoked if the situation at the time of the event holds the given criteria.
+With Reclare, your **reducers** (state updater functions) and **reactions** (logic implementations) reside side by side under **declarations**, which gets invoked by **events** that could be **broadcasted** from anywhere within your application.
+They are **situation aware**, and they will only be invoked if the their situation function evalutes to true or a truthy value.
 Declarations allow a functionality-first organization of logic and state management, and **ducks files** allows modularity so that your code can be grouped into logical units.

 ## Basic Example